ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 # Shared Services Canada - GCP Landing zone

 SSC has built 4 distinct GCP organizations to isolate each environment from each other.
-The environments are experimentation, DEV, UAT and PROD.
+The environments are experimentation, DEV, PREPROD and PROD.
-TODO: update diagram to reflect experimentation

 ![organizations](img/organizations.png)